 Buddy up.
 Recruiting a friend to work out with you doesn’t just give you an excuse to hang out—it could help you both get a better workout.
 That’s because working out with others may increase the amount of feel-good endorphins you release, allowing you to work out harder without feeling like you are.
 In a British study of rowers who worked out either alone or with a crew, the group rowers measured a higher pain tolerance than those who went solo.

 Go for briefs, not boxers.
 Face it, you are going to need some support, and nobody wears jock straps these days (unless your workout is a contact sport, that is).
-So break out opt for briefs, even if they’re not usually your thing.
+So opt for briefs, even if they’re not usually your thing.
 Or, as an even better alternative, skip the skivies altogether and trust the built-in liners in many athletic shorts to keep things in place without extra material.
 (Shorts with built-in underwear also work well under long warm-up pants for cool weather workouts.)

 Don’t be afraid to show some leg.
 Speaking of shorts, the shin-length baggy mesh kind just add bulk and get in the way.
 Trust us—nobody is going to ridicule you for wearing knee- or even thigh-length shorts.
 But you may find you can crank it up a notch on the elliptical without all that extra fabric in the way.

 Lube up.
 Chaffing happens.
 Ever watched a marathon and saw guys around mile 20 with two reddish brown spots on their t-shirts?
-Yeah, that’s bloody nipples.
+Yeah, those are bloody nipples.
 But before you run in the other direction, a bit of strategically-placed petroleum jelly or specialized anti-chaffing cream (look for it at sporting goods stores) can go a long way to preventing friction and its uncomfortable aftermath.
 Apply it wherever you get hot spots, from your armpits to your feet.

 Make sure you’re fueled.
 Sure you can get through a post-work session on the lingering fumes from lunch five hours ago.
 But if you show up at the gym with low blood sugar, you will be dragging through your workout—mentally if not physically.
 That’s because when you allow your energy to be depleted you’re not just robbing your muscles of fuel, but your brain, too.
 Try a banana and a handful of almonds to get your blood sugar on the upswing even if you have to eat them in the car on the way to the gym.